Increase downloads with a great opt in page

 Best practice to steal: Ensure that your images reflect diversity as much as possible so readers can relate to your content and see themselves in the content.

-Your opt-in page should communicate the benefits visitors will gain from downloading the content.
-A compelling opt-in page:
+Your landing page should communicate the benefits visitors will gain from downloading the content.
+A compelling landing page:

 - Calls out a problem your audience is facing